top of page

 The Man Behind The Camera

 Joe Stroppel, creator of J Strop Photography, is a lifelong enthusiast of all things trains.
 Joe grew up in the city of Glen Cove, NY, along the Long Island Rail Road's quaint Oyster Bay Branch.
-On weekends, his mother would take him on train rides to and from Oyster Bay, and it's during these childhood years that he developed his fascination with the steel behemoths.
+On weekends, his mother would take him on train rides to and from Oyster Bay, and it's during these childhood years that he developed his fascination with the rails.
 Joe received his first camera at age twelve, and he has been shooting railroads of the Tristate region ever since.

 Joe expanded his horizons to nature, landscapes and candids.
 He won a youth photography contest at the Cold Spring Harbor Fish Hatchery, and he was the official photographer for his high school sports program.